top of page

 In The News

-What has been your best experience with BAA?
-There are a few.
+What has been your best experience with sounding TAPS There are a few.
 The looks on the families faces after they come up and thank me for sounding Taps.
 Seeing that look is everything.
 I sounded Taps off the deck of the USS Midway last year and that was an amazing day.
 Spending the day with Capt.
 Jerry Yellen.
 Jerry has the unique distinction of having flown the final combat mission of World War II on August 14, 1945 - the day the war ended.
 Now we are friends.
-With all that goes on with BAA, there are way to many great experiences to just pick one.
+With all that goes on with in my TAPS world, there are way to many great experiences to just pick one.

 Is there anything else you’d like to share with your audience about yourself?
 Sounding Taps I feel is the last nicest thing that I can do for someone.
 These are the times when I feel my service is most pure.
 I don't do this to receive a pat on the back or even a thank you.
 I do it to serve.
 I'm personally grateful because it has given me a place to serve those who have served.
 Sounding Taps on a real horn, using my own breath.